Th4Sing3/TronBatchTransfer/README.md

 Navigate to the project folder

-type npm install
+type : npm install

+then

-then type node index.js
+type : node index.js

 You should see :

 Retreiving wallets data
 ... % completed

-once wallets data retreived, it will ask you if you are sure you want to transfer all available trx to target wallet...
+once wallets data retreived, it will ask you if you are sure you want to transfer all available TRX to target wallet...

-Type yes and all the transaction needed will be made
+Type yes and all the transaction needed to be done will be done.

 ![alt text](https://github.com/Th4Sing3/TronBatchTransfer/blob/master/result.PNG?raw=true)